ChatScript/ChatScript/WIKI/CLIENTS-AND-SERVERS/ChatScript-External-Communications.md

 as its input/output loop channel.
 If you also supply parameter websocketmessage="send this first" then that message will be sent when the socket is opened.

+By default the bot name used for websocket chatting is 'websocketbot'.
+The param websocketbot=xxx will change that to xxx.

 ## Tracking User Data

 Normally ChatScript tracks user data in a topic file in USERS.
 If you want to maintain your own state